 One Community is maximizing sustainable living access through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

-This week, Bevan Chiu (Mechanical Engineer) continued his work finishing the City Center Eco-spa Designs.
-He worked on identifying a solution for emptying the hot tub by selecting a submersible pump to transport water directly from the hot tub to the natural pool through a pipe.
-He created CAD models for both the natural pool and the submersible pump setup to support the design.
-He prepared a write-up describing the water circulation method for inclusion in the final report.
-Bevan verified the available walkable space in AutoCAD when the spa cover is in the open position.
-He also updated the final report content, revised images, and refined the heat loss energy calculations.
+This week, Bevan Chiu (Mechanical Engineer) continued his work on the City Center Eco-spa Designs.
+He identified a solution for emptying the hot tub by selecting a submersible pump to transport water directly to the natural pool via piping.
+He created CAD models for both the natural pool and the submersible pump setup to support the design and prepared a write-up of the water circulation method for the final report.
+Bevan also verified the available walkable space in AutoCAD with the spa cover in the open position.
+Additionally, he updated the final report content, revised images, and refined the heat loss energy calculations.
 This open source Duplicable City Center project is maximizing sustainable living access.
 For more details, refer to the image below.

-Kaartick Tamilarasan (Mechanical Engineer) continued working on the Duplicable City Center design.
-He focused on the heat loss calculations for the City Center Hot Tub project, specifically comparing the results before and after the recommendation to include heat losses from the water refilling process across all four heat loss cases – fully open cover, 2/3 open cover, 1/3 open cover, and fully closed cover (conduction only).
-He read the City Center Hot Tub Design report to understand the design requirements of the hot tub, with focus on the thermal simulation and heat loss analysis developed by Tianxiang Huang, which was used to verify the heat loss and other design calculations in the Excel file.
-John also started importing CAD files into new software for analysis and calculation verification, with results to be included in the following week’s report.
+Kaartick Tamilarasan (Mechanical Engineer) continued work on the Duplicable City Center design.
+He focused on heat loss calculations for the City Center Hot Tub project, comparing results before and after incorporating heat loss from the water refilling process across four scenarios: fully open cover, 2/3 open cover, 1/3 open cover, and fully closed cover (conduction only).
+He reviewed the City Center Hot Tub Design report to understand system requirements, with a focus on the thermal simulation and analysis developed by Tianxiang Huang, which was used to verify related calculations in the Excel file.
+Kaartick also began importing CAD files into new software for further analysis and calculation verification, with results to be included in the following week’s report.
 Discover One Community’s open source Duplicable City Center, which is maximizing sustainable living access.
 See the visuals below for a closer look.

 One Community is maximizing sustainable living access through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

 Shivangi Varma (Architectural Designer and Planner) continued working on the redesign of the Highest Good Food overall presentation.
-She advanced graphics for the Open Source Hub page by revising structural sections of greenhouse typologies for Aquapini, Walipini, and Zenipini with added details and updated legends.
+She advanced graphics for this open source hub page by revising structural sections of greenhouse typologies for Aquapini, Walipini, and Zenipini with added details and updated legends.
 She finalized diagrams for feedback and progressed additional graphics including ADA access diagrams toward completion.
 This work supports One Community’s mission of maximizing sustainable living access.
 See below for images showcasing her work.

 One Community is maximizing sustainable living access through Highest Good energy that is more sustainable, resilient, supports self-sufficiency and includes solar, wind, hydro and more: